 Skiing in Jackson Hole

-While coming in at No. 1 of Forbes Magazine's Top 10 Ski Resorts for 2018, and Ski Magazine’s No. 1 Overall Resort ranking in the 2013-14 winter season, in 2016-2017 the resort also experienced one of the snowiest winters on record with more than 500 inches of snow and consistent powder days through closing day.
+While coming in at No. 1 of Forbes Magazine's Top 10 Ski Resorts for 2019, and Ski Magazine’s No. 1 Overall Resort ranking in the 2013-14 winter season and No. 6 in 2017, in 2016-2017 the resort also experienced one of the snowiest winters on record with more than 500 inches of snow and consistent powder days through closing day.
 February 2017 in particular was one of the snowiest months ever recorded here, with 140 inches falling in just 28 days!

 When factoring in snowfall, 4,139 continuous vertical feet, world class grooming and snow-making, constantly expanding intermediate terrain and abundant off-hill activities, it’s easy to see why Jackson Hole Mountain Resort has built a strong reputation among all types of visitors.